History of Darien, Connecticut: Moses Mather and Middlesex Parish

 In the late 1730s severe winters led to the death of some people from Darien trying to get to church in Stamford.
 That led to a proposal to create a new, closer parish.
 It took seven years of deliberations, especially over what salary the new preacher would receive: the amount finally settled on was 46 pounds and a variety of produce.
 More deliberations resulted in the hiring of the Rev. Moses Mather (born in 1719), a Yale graduate (Class of 1739) originally from Lyme, where his father was a sea captain.
 He was hired for a two-year probationary period, officially became minister in 1744 while still in his mid-20s, and spent his entire 64-year career at the post, until his death in 1806.

 The church that later became known as the First Congregational Church held its first meeting on June 15, 1739.
 Also that year, a meetinghouse was built.

-Mather married three wives and became father to a total of 10 children.
-His first wife, Hannah Bell, of Darien, married him on September 10, 1746.
-After her death, Elizabeth Whiting followed, and after her death Mather married Rebecca Raymond.
+Mather married three times and fathered to a total of 10 children.
+He first married Hannah Bell, of Darien, on September 10, 1746.
+After her death, Elizabeth Whiting followed, and after her death Rebecca Raymond.

 Like most ministers in western Connecticut, Mather was an "Old Light" preacher, less interested in the emotional style of worship taken up by the "New Lights" more prevalent in eastern Connecticut.
 He was intellectually inclined and public spirited, with an interest in Enlightenment principals as they applied to politics.
 During and before the American Revolution he was the most vigorous promoter of the Patriot cause from the pulpit of any of the nearby parishes.

 "There is a pre-Revolutionary broadside attributed to Rev. Mather," according to Marian M. Castellon who delivered a lecture on Mather in 2001.
 "In 1764 he delivered an election sermon in Hartford, America's Appeal to the Impartial World, in which he deals with Patriotism, Described and Recommended, and how America should fight for the rights of all freemen."

 According to Castellon, Mather "was described as 'of medium height, slender, distinguished for learning, piety, free and easy in conversation, with a good business sense.'
 He had great humor and tremendous patriotism, and stood out in a crowd because a long Quaker like coat he always wore."

 Mather was a fellow at Yale from 1777 to 1790 and in 1791 he received a doctor of divinity degree from Princeton (formerly College of New Jersey).